-With the Culture Pass in hand, you'll receive admission to seven of the city's most fascinating attractions, all for the bargain, "Mile High" price of $52.80 (a savings of more than $25) or three attractions of your choice for $25 (a savings of $12).
+With the Culture Pass in hand, you'll receive admission to some of the city’s most fascinating attractions, all for the bargain “Mile High” price of $52.80 for a five-day pass or $25 for a three-day pass.

 It's the perfect - and most wallet-friendly - way to enjoy the best of Denver.